 Humans are able to draw on common nature or essence of things and abandon their individual and non-essential property in order to formulate a concept.
-For example, in the minds of men, a "woman" often is not a particular female person, but an abstract idea.
+For example, in the minds of men, "woman" often is not a particular female person, but an abstract idea.
 As Carlos Gavito put it, "She's a dream of something I want in real life, but that ideal does not have a face."
 Abstract thinking is one of the things that make us different from animals.
 While it may lead to generalized biases such as racism, it also is the origin of art.
 Beauty, after all, is an abstract concept.
-We take common properties of all women to formulate a goddess with perfect face, body, curves, hips, legs, softness, flexibility, sexuality, temperament, etc., - an ideal lover, partner, friend, companion, wife, and mother of human offspring.
+We take common properties of all women to formulate the image of goddess with perfect face, eyes, body, curves, hips, legs, softness, flexibility, sexuality, temperament, etc., - an ideal lover, partner, companion, friend, wife, and mother of human offspring.
 (See The Conceptional Beauty of Tango.)

-In fact, it goes further.
-Desirable features are even highlighted.
+In fact, it goes further, desirable features are even highlighted.
 Statues of women often have exaggerated curves, fuller breasts, narrower waist, wider hips and longer legs.
 This kind of abstraction is found in nearly all artistic expressions.
 We read even in the Holy Bible such verses, "Your breasts are like two fawns, twins of a gazelle."
 (Song of Songs 7:3) "How beautiful you are and how pleasing, O love, with your delights!
 Your stature is like that of the palm, and your breasts like clusters of fruit."
 (Song of Songs 7:6-7) The woman echoed, "I am a wall, and my breasts are like towers.
 Thus I have become in his eyes like one bringing contentment."
 (Song of Songs 8:10)

 The same is true for men.
-As Perri Lezzoni eloquently wrote in his essay, A Little Machismo Goes A Long Way, "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
+As Perri Lezzoni wrote in his essay, A Little Machismo Goes A Long Way, "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
 The tiniest amount will do but exuding it without offense is not easy.
 It is the most important spice in the stew; without it there are no women and without women there is no tango...
 Machismo is the expression of a person’s inner warrior and it is not solely manufactured by men.
 It is the fighter inside of us that the follower finds so alluring."

-Men need to understand that what makes us special to women is the makings of us, our manhood, strength, masculinity and machismo, not political correctness.
+Men must understand that what makes us special to women is the makings of us, our manhood, strength, masculinity and machismo, not political correctness.
 Women like to rely on our broad shoulder, melt in our strong arms, feel our muscles, admire our strength, and enjoy our protection.
 It is of their nature to seduce us, get our attention, arouse our hunger for them, submit and surrender to us, and follow our lead.
-Using our body to support, protect, lead, comfort, and bring contentment to them is the essential part of our role in tango.
+Using our body to support, protect, lead, comfort and bring contentment to them is the essential part of our role in tango.
 (See The Gender Expression in Tango.)